bwees/pymarketwatch/README.md

 Based on code from https://github.com/kevindong/MarketWatch_API/

 ‼️ **NOTE: Unfortunately Marketwatch has decided to change their login system once again.
-I am accepting PRs to fix the login system but until then this library does not function.**
+There is a fork available at https://github.com/antoinebou12/marketwatch that is under active development.

 ### Example
 ```